TYPO3-Documentation/t3docs-screenshots/README.rst

 Make screenshots
 ----------------

-On this page you automatically start the Screenshots Runner, which starts a subprocess on the command line.
+On this page you automatically start the screenshots runner, which starts a subprocess on the command line.
 The result is displayed on this page as soon as the runner is finished - which may take a while.

 .. image:: docs/screenshots_manager_make.png